Kirkuk declares curfew after Iraqi Kurdish independence referendum

-KIRKUK, Iraq (Reuters) - The governorate of Kirkuk declared an overnight curfew in the Iraqi oil city as tension simmered following a referendum on independence organized by the local Kurdish authorities but rejected by the central government in Baghdad.
+KIRKUK, Iraq, Sept 25 (Reuters) - The governorate of Kirkuk declared an overnight curfew in the Iraqi oil city as tension simmered following a referendum on independence organised by the local Kurdish authorities but rejected by the central government in Baghdad.

 The curfew was announced in statement from the Kurdish-led governorate of the northern Iraqi city.